revoverflow/walker/README.md

 - `int8`, `int16`, `int32`, `int64`: Signed integers of the given size
 - `float` and `double`: Floating point numbers
 - `bytes` : A sequence of bytes of the given size
+- `string`: A sequence of characters of the given size
 - `pointer`: A pointer to another structure.
 The pointer size is determined by the architecture of the current machine (maybe this should be configurable in the future).
 - *More types will be added in the future...*